mouramax/crewai-samples/README.md

 ## Disclaimer

-These samples are provided by community contributors and are **not officially endorsed by CrewAI or the CrewAI team**.
-They are meant for educational purposes and to demonstrate different ways to use the framework.
+The code in this repository represents my personal exploration of the CrewAI framework and is **not officially endorsed by the CrewAI team**.
+I created these samples for educational purposes and to demonstrate various ways to use CrewAI.
+You are welcome to use, adapt, and learn from this code.

 ## Contents